 Now, of course, this is bad news for the companies affected.
 Perhaps even more so for their users.
 It puts their accounts at risk and forces them to take preventive actions.

-But the go-to place for data leaks is undoubtedly haveibeenpwned.com, the number one website to find compromised information.
+It is important to learn if your personal information has been revealed due to a data breach.
+You can do so manually, by looking at the latest news about data breaches.
+The go-to place for data leaks is undoubtedly haveibeenpwned.com, the number one website to find compromised information.

 At a glance, it will let you see if your email has appeared in any data breaches, which ones, and will give you background information on the leak.

-There is also a step by step guide of how to improve your own security (usually including paid sponsorships by password managers).
+There is also a step-by-step guide on how to improve your own security (usually including paid sponsorships by password managers).

 The reason data breaches happen in the first place is that criminals can resell the information on the dark web.
 So that’s the first thing that will happen.